-ESL NC 049CE - PRONUNCIATION II: IMPROVING FLUENCY
+ESL NC 049CE - PRONUNCIATION II: IMPROVING FLUENCY 0 Units (Lec 2 Hrs)

 This introductory course focuses on areas of pronunciation for effective communication in English.
+Students will review articulaeffective communication in English.
 Students will review articulation of vowel and consonant sounds, and develop pronunciation fluency by learning about rhythm, focus words, connected speech, intonation, thought groups, and stress.
 This course is recommended to be taken after completing Pronunciation I: Producing Sounds course.